Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Assessment Techniques

 \textcite{Laxhammar2014Online} employed a pre-labeled dataset with trajectories classified as normal or abnormal.
 They evaluated the performance of their method to identify abnormal trajectories.
 Similarly, \textcite{Osman2019Prediction} used supervised learning with labeled data, reserving \SI{30}{\percent} for testing and employing standard machine learning metrics like precision and recall for validation.
 Although these two studies provided a quantitative assessment of edge case detection methods, they did not perform further validation beyond using standard machine learning evaluation metrics.

 \textcite{Ryan2021EndtoEnd} calculated anomaly scores for test tracks and then visually inspected the drives to identify relevant abnormal events.
-While lacking clear validation criteria, this study brings domain knowledge and human perception into the assessment process of edge case detection methods. \textcite{Sonntag2024Detecting} employed an expert survey method to improve the reliability of subjective assessment. \num{21} experts rated the unusualness and relevance of regular scenarios and the detected edge cases in a two-stage survey process.
+While lacking clear validation criteria, this study brings domain knowledge and human perception into the assessment process of edge case detection methods. \textcite{Sonntag2024Detecting} employed an expert survey method to improve the reliability of subjective assessment. \num{21} experts rated the unusualness and relevance of regular scenarios and the detected edge cases in a two-stage survey process. \textcite{sun2024interpreting} proposed a visual analytics approach, specifically designed to assist domain experts in analyzing and evaluating cases with unexpected behaviors.
+Their framework was assessed by a group of experts, demonstrating the potential benefits of such visual inspections in analyzing edge cases.

 Reviewing the methods for trajectory-related edge case evaluation suggests that a comprehensive approach to assessing edge case relevance is lacking.
 To address this gap, combining multiple validation techniques would be useful.
 Simulation-based validation offers a controlled environment to assess potential safety impacts with actual \ac{ad} functions; validation using labeled datasets and performance metrics provides a standardized way to quantitatively evaluate the detection methods when there are edge cases available beforehand; and expert and subjective human judgment brings invaluable domain knowledge and intuition to the process.